Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 When testing my Javascript for the sorting box method, I found a bug trying to sort the products by 'Name A-Z / Z-A'.
 The issue was found in **view.py** on line 24, stating that "Lower" had not been defined.. see below:
 - Insert Lower bug
 After reassessing my code, it appeared that I hadn't imported the "Lower" function needed for the if statement to work.
 Once imported, the category dropdown selection works.

+Found a bug when making the shopping bag page.
+The page a view successfully load but for some reason only the "keep shopping" with chevron is the only content that appears on the page:
+- insert shopping bag bug
+The issue was due to the bag content not displaying under the header content.
+It took me a while to work out the issue but in the end, I used the **products.html** template as the base because this content was displaying correctly.
+In the end, the bug was due to the content being inside the "overlay" div.
+Once placed underneath, the content displayed as should.